Jean Johansson

-Jean Johansson (born Anderson) is a Scottish television presenter.
+Jean Johansson (born Anderson) is a Scottish television presenter and property expert.

 Early life

 Johansson was born Jean Anderson to father John Anderson (who hails from Kirkcaldy) and mother Edinasi (usually known as Winnie, who hails from Kampala).
 She was born in Kisii, Kenya in 1980 and is the second youngest of seven children.
 Her family relocated to Port Glasgow where she attended the local school before moving on to Paisley University (now University of the West of Scotland).

 TV

-Johansson is probably best known for her work as a presenter on A Place in the Sun.
+Johansson is best known for her work as a presenter on A Place in the Sun.
 Johansson has also made celebrity appearances on Pointless, House of Games and Mastermind, as well as Celebrity MasterChef.